pingcap/tispark/docs/userguide_spark2.1.md

 ## Environment Setup

-+ The current version of TiSpark supports Spark 2.3+.
-It does not support any versions earlier than 2.3.
++ The current version of TiSpark supports Spark 2.1.
+For Spark 2.0, it has not been fully tested yet.
+It does not support any versions earlier than 2.0, or later than 2.2.
 + TiSpark requires JDK 1.8+ and Scala 2.11 (Spark2.0 + default Scala version).
 + TiSpark runs in any Spark mode such as YARN, Mesos, and Standalone.